BlakeWeissman/Verton/README.md

-# Verton (In Development)
+# Verton (On Hold)
-A customizable digital assistant built with Electron currently in development.
+A remake/reimagining of a project I made in C#.NET using Electron.
+Currently no longer in active devlopement.

 Demo Video: https://www.youtube.com/watch?v=GrjjLureli4